zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 > \<HOSTMASTER@domain\>.

-It is therefore expected for every domain (zone), excluding some cases described below above, to publish an MX record in apex of the zone (i.e. in the same position as the SOA record).
+It is therefore expected for every domain (zone), excluding some cases described below, to publish an MX record in apex of the zone (i.e. in the same position as the SOA record).

 If MX is not present, SMTP *can* deliver email using an address record (A or AAAA) as specified in [RFC 5321][RFC 5321#section-5.1], section 5.1, but that possibility is not in common use.

-This test case only checks for MX record and ignores the possibility to use address records for email since the absolutely dominating way to configure support for email is to use MX.
+This test case only checks for MX record and ignores the possibility to use address records for email since the.
-If an address record is found in apex it is more often used for web service rather than email service.

-Even if not mentioned in [RFC 2142], there are some exception to the rule above.
+Even if not mentioned in [RFC 2142], there are some exceptions to the rule to include MX and mail target for a domain.

-The purpose of zone in the .ARPA tree is to hold infrastructural identifier, and it is not expected that those are used as email domains, i.e. being at the right of the at-sign ("@") in an email address ([RFC 3172]).
+The purpose of zone in the .ARPA tree is to hold infrastructural identifier, and it is not expected that those are used as [Email Domains][Email Domain] ([RFC 3172]).
 This also means that the well known mailbox is not expected for reverse zones (zone under in-addr.arpa or ip6.arpa).
-Such zone are therefore excluded from the requirement in this test case.
+Such zone are therefore excluded from the requirement of MX in the apex.

-The root zone cannot be an email domain since the email domain is the part to the left of the trailing dot, e.g. "example.com" is the email domain for the apex of "example.com.".
-The root zone is excluded from the requirement.
+The root zone cannot be an [Email Domain] since the email domain is the part to the left of the trailing dot, and the root zone owner name has nothing left of the traling do.
+The root zone is excluded from the requirement of MX in the apex.

-Top-level domains ([TLDs][TLD]) can technically function as email domains ([RCF 5321][RFC 5321#section-2.3.5], section 2.3.5) but they rarely have that function and are probably not meant to be included in the specification in [RFC 2142].
+Top-level domains ([TLDs][TLD]) can technically function as [Email Domains][Email Domain] ([RCF 5321][RFC 5321#section-2.3.5], section 2.3.5)
+but they rarely have that function and are probably not meant to be included in the specification in [RFC 2142].
 On the contrary, [Internet Architecture Board] concludes in a report "[Dotless Domains Considered Harmful][IAB Statement]" that domain names that only consists of one label, e.g. "se", "fr" or "com", should not be used for various Internet services.
-This means [TLD] names should not be used as email domains.
-In this test case [TLDs][TLD] are not only excluded from the requirement of being an email domain, if found to be, a message will be generated that points that out.
+This means [TLD] names should not be used as [Email Domains][Email Domain].
+In this test case [TLDs][TLD] are not only excluded from the requirement of being an [Email Domain], if found to be, a message will be generated that points that out.

 [RFC 7505] standardizes "Null MX" which in means that there is no email service for the domain.
 A "Null MX" is accepted for any type of domain.